IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_filter.html.markdown

 - `description` - (Optional, String) The information about this filter to help identify the purpose of it.

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument reference list, you can access the following attribute reference after your resource is created.

 - `id` - (String) The ID of filter resource.
 It is a combination of <`filter-id`>:<`domain-id`>:<`crn`> attributes concatenated with ":".
 - `filter_id` - (String) Unique identifier for the Filter.